aspose-html/aspose-html-reference-tutorials/content/english/java/converting-html-to-various-image-formats/convert-html-to-jpg/_index.md

 Aspose.HTML for Java is a Java library that allows developers to work with HTML documents and perform various operations, including HTML to JPG conversion.

 ### Where can I download Aspose.HTML for Java?
-You can download Aspose.HTML for Java from the official releases page [here](https://releases.aspose.com/html/java/).
+You can download Aspose.HTML for Java from the releases page [here](https://releases.aspose.com/html/java/).

 ### Is there a free trial available?
 Yes, you can get a free trial of Aspose.HTML for Java from [here](https://releases.aspose.com/).